olivere/vite/examples/multi-page-app/README.md

 ## Configure Vite

-We changed the `vite.config.ts` to add the generation of the manifest file and made sure to overwrite the main entry point.
+We changed the `vite.config.ts` to add the generation of the manifest file and made sure to overwrite entry points, 'main' and 'nested'.
 Here's how the `vite.config.ts` looks after the changes:

 ```ts
 import react from '@vitejs/plugin-react'